schemetrica/automating-data-delivery-odk-central/README.md

 rows into CKAN. *The solution stands out for its simplicity* - anyone who can install a Java application on Windows, Linux or MacOS can execute the workflow with minimal difficulty.
-With a modest orientation it\'s possible for data-savvy analysts to adapt and extend the data pipeline for additional use cases.
+With a modest orientation it\'s possible for data-savvy analysts to adapt and extend the transformation for additional use cases.
 Organizations with budget constraints
 \- and consortiums with the need to standardize on an open source stack - can use Kettle with ODK Central to standardize post-survey processing and to improve interoperability.